AY2526S1-CS2103T-W13-4/tp/docs/DeveloperGuide.md

 ### 5. Grade Recording

-Purpose: Record grades for multiple subjects/assessments.
+Purpose: Record, update, and delete grades for multiple subjects/assessments.

 Steps to test:
 1. Add grades to a student: